The competition consists of the following phases:

-In evaluating presentation finalists at the 2018 SSAC, the above factors will be supplemented by the following criterium, as judged by a panel of academics, industry executives from team management and sports businesses:
+In evaluating presentation finalists at the 2019 SSAC, the above factors will be supplemented by the following criteria, as judged by a panel of academics

 The Research Papers team will review all abstracts.
 The Review Committee will evaluate all manuscript submissions.
-The review committee consists of the Research Paper team, as well as past contest finalists and academic professors and experts from top universities in fields including Statistics, Information Sciences, and Economics.
-The industry panel that makes the final winner selection will make its decision on the basis of the paper and the presentation at the 2018 Sloan Sports Analytics Conference.
+The Review Committee consists of the Research Paper team, as well as academic professors and experts from top universities in fields including statistics, information sciences, and economics.
+The industry panel that makes the final winner selection will decide on the basis of the paper and the presentation at the 2019 Sloan Sports Analytics Conference.
 In these final evaluations, more weight will be given to the final presentation, specifically the highlighted application and impact of the research.

 Conflict of Interest Policy